 If you’re running a fresh tech startup, the holiday season may seem like a battleground you aren’t ready to face.
 Even if you’ve had a good year, getting attention around Christmas is another story.
 Surely you’re going to be drowned out by pieces about toys, food, and other (considerably bigger) tech companies?

 Well, not necessarily.
 There are plenty of creative tactics your tech startup can use to garner attention and make an impression in the headlines during that all-important holiday season.
-Combine them with a solid system for identifying journalistic contacts, and you’ll be in a good position.
-In this piece, we’re going to take a look at some of these tactics:
+Combine them with a solid system for collecting journalist contacts, and you’ll be in a good position.

 Get started early